-FALL 2020 UPDATE: The Department of Education will provide in person assistance Monday - Friday from 8am to 4:30pm, located at McKay Complex, Room B226.
+SPRING 2021 UPDATE: The Department of Education will provide in person assistance Monday to Friday from 8 a.m. to 4:30 p.m. in the McKay Complex, Room B226.
 If you should require immediate assistance please email Carolyn Hughes at email@example.com by phone at 978-665-3193 or Lael Lavery at firstname.lastname@example.org or by phone at 978-665-3308.

 One of the more impressive facilities at the University is the McKay Arts Academy, a PreK-8 Innovation school.
 This school, located right on the campus, provides students in teacher preparation programs access to classrooms where they can observe and teach.
 Without leaving the campus, teacher candidates can combine what they are learning in their courses with what occurs in public school classrooms and, thus, enhance their understanding of educational theory and practice.